nikolasbasler/BEARCAVE/README.md

     identifiers might accidentally be recognised as numbers and automatically change.

-**Quick Guide for Repeated Use**

 **Exile from Cave (optional)**

--   If you wish to delete a dataset, navigate to /scripts/ and execute the exile_from_cave.sh with the prifix of the dataset that is to be removed as an argument.
+-   If you wish to delete a dataset, navigate to /scripts/ and execute the exile_from_cave.sh with the prefix of the dataset that is to be removed as an argument.

   `./exile_from_cave.sh pr1`

 -   The script will automatically search for files with this prefix and for the entry in the metadata.txt and ask in each case if the files/entry should be deleted.

+**Quick Guide for Repeated Use**

 -   **Inserting data:**